glava/lfm/README.md

 ## Usage

-To list for users what they have been listening you can issue
+To list what users have been listening, you can issue

 ```go
 go run lfm.go -u goranche,poohica,milann89 -p 12month